aaronstolze/ECE281_Lab1/README.md

 # Demonstration

-Both my notebook and my 3-bit solution was checked by Dr. Neebel and he confirmed that it was indeed correct.
+Both my notebook and my 3-bit solution were checked by Dr. Neebel and he confirmed that they were indeed correct.

 # Documentation